 What is the impact of learning these skills?

 The impact on our children is that they become fluent, confident readers who have a genuine enthusiasm and enjoyment for reading.
 The children will have the skills to decode unfamiliar words and well as the etymological skills to relate meaning of unknown words to those that they already know.
 Children will have a good level of comprehension and make inferences based on what they have read.
 They are able to use this skill across the curriculum and use it to aid their learning in other subjects.
-In 2019 79.3% of children met the expected standard in at the end of Key Stage 1 and in Autumn 2021, 84.2% of children were working at the expected standard of phonics decoding.
+In 2022, 77.8% of children met the expected standard in Reading at the end of Key Stage 1 and in 2023, 71.1% met expected standard.
+In 2023, 86.7% of Year 1 children and 98% of Year 2 children were working at the expected standard of phonics decoding.

 At Branston CofE Infant Academy, we give the children the opportunities and experiences to gain a love of reading that will last a lifetime.